beefwhale/beefwhale.github.io/_tabs/about.md

 I'm a Computer Engineering Freshman at NTU residing in Singapore.
 I love all things computers from hardware to software, and believe in the right to repair movement.
 Usually this is where people say *"Outside you'll catch me tinkering on.."* but no you'll never catch me outside.
 Legend says that the grass is green.

 Contact me on my socials for a chat anytime.
-Currently open to work opportunities!
+Currently open to work opportunities!😎